How to fix Scan to PC issues

 11) Use A Different Scanning Method

 If you are still having trouble scanning documents or photos using the HP All-in-One printer, try using a different scanning method.
 For example, you can scan directly to your computer by using the HP Scan software.
 This software is pre-installed on most HP PCs and can be used to scan both photos and documents.
-You can also use a USB drive to scan documents into PDF format.
+You can also use a USB drive to scan documents into PDF format, or even scan it to an email.
 For more information on scanning methods, please visit the HP support website.

 12) Reset Your Computer